-Building a diverse portfolio of links, including deep links, is part of a successful link building strategy.
+Building a diverse portfolio of links is part of a successful link building strategy.

 The Claim: Deep Link Ratio Is A Ranking Factor

-Deep links are any inbound links that point to pages on your website that aren’t your homepage.
+For the context of this article, deep links are inbound links that point to pages on your website that aren’t your homepage.

-The deep link ratio is a measurement of the total number of inbound links to every page on your website vs. the total number of inbound links to only your homepage.
+Regarding ranking factors, the deep link ratio measures the total number of inbound links to every page on your website vs. the total number of inbound links to only your homepage.

 Calculating Deep Link Ratio

-Let’s say you have a total of 1,584 inbound links to your website.
+Let’s say you have 1,584 inbound links to your website.
 Of those links, 698 are to your homepage.

 The remaining 886 are to specific pages on your website.

-To calculate your deep link ratio, take your number of deep links divided by the total number of inbound links.
+To calculate your deep link ratio, divide your number of deep links by the total number of inbound links.

 886 / 1,584 = 55.9% deep link ratio

-The claim is that this percentage would suggest a more natural link profile as compared to a site with 90% of their links to their homepage.
+The claim is that this percentage would suggest a more natural link profile than a site with 90% of its links to its homepage.

 The Evidence For Deep Link Ratio As A Ranking Factor

-In the Advanced SEO documentation in Google Search Central, there is a page on link building tactics to avoid.
+The Advanced SEO documentation in Google Search Central has a page on link building tactics to avoid.

 You won’t find a mention of deep links here, however.

-“The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
+“The best way to get other sites to create high-quality, relevant links to yours is to create unique content that can naturally gain popularity in the Internet community.

-Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it.”
+Creating good content pays off: Links are usually editorial votes given by choice, and the more helpful you have, the greater the chances someone else will find that content valuable to their readers and link to it.”

-This approach could lead to deep links, but doesn’t specifically mention deep links or a ratio.
+This approach could lead to deep links but doesn’t mention deep links or a ratio.

 In 2004, you’ll find one of the first mentions of a deep link ratio from a link building agency.
-It includes an example of how to calculate your deep link ratio, but no evidence for it being a ranking factor.
+It includes an example of calculating your deep link ratio but no evidence of it being a ranking factor.

-In 2006, a study on the Link-Based Characterization and Detection of Web Spam correlated a high number of homepage links with “spammier” websites.
+A 2006 study on the Link-Based Characterization and Detection of Web Spam correlated many homepage links with “spammier” websites.

-It’s important to build a diverse link portfolio for your website, which includes a mix of homepage and deep links.
+It’s essential to build a diverse link portfolio for your website, which includes a mix of homepages and deep links.

 But there is no magic ratio of deep links to homepage links.

-While links are a confirmed ranking factor, an exact deep link ratio is highly unlikely to be a direct Google ranking factor.
+While links are a confirmed ranking factor, a deep link ratio is not a Google ranking factor.

-One thing we know for sure, via Google’s John Mueller, is that the total number of inbound links doesn’t matter.
+One thing we know for sure, thanks to Google’s John Mueller, is the total number of inbound links doesn’t matter.